-- I) "liquor" means beverages that are intended for human consumption containing over 1% alcohol by volume (e.g., spirits, wine, liqueur, coolers, cider or beer); - m) "liquor agency" (agency) means a corporation or individual who is in the business of representing a liquor supplier in the sale of the supplier's liquor; - n) "liquor supplier" (supplier) means: - i) a manufacturer; - ii) a person who operates an establishment for making liquor outside Alberta; - iii) a person, other than AGLC, who is a distributor of liquor; or - iv) any person who has a connection, as specified in the regulations, to a manufacturer or a person described in subclause ii) or iii) above; and - o) "licensed facility" means the facility that an AGLC licensed Class E Manufacturer or Small Manufacturer operates and has legal control of, for the purpose of manufacturing liquor; - p) "manufacturer" means an AGLC licensed Class E liquor Manufacturer; - q) "NQAC" means the National Quality Assurance Committee.
-(Added Mar 2020) - r) "refreshment beverage" refers to a beverage alcohol product produced from a base of wine, spirits, beer, and/or cider, where the base components of wine, spirits, beer, and/or cider are defined in the Food and Drugs Act and Regulations.
-(Added Mar 2020) - s) "sampling" refers to liquor products being provided to licensees free of charge for the purpose of sampling an existing or new brand of product; and - t) "staff" means any person employed by the licensee or contracted by the licensee or third party to perform assigned or delegated duties.
+SOBJECT: I) "liquor" means beverages that are intended for human consumption containing over 1% alcohol by volume (e.g., spirits, wine, liqueur, coolers, cider or beer); m) "liquor agency" (agency) means a corporation or individual who is in the business of representing a liquor supplier in the sale of the supplier's liquor; n) "liquor supplier" (supplier) means: i) a manufacturer; ii) a person who operates an establishment for making liquor outside Alberta; iii) a person, other than AGLC, who is a distributor of liquor; or iv) any person who has a connection, as specified in the regulations, to a manufacturer or a person described in subclause ii) or iii) above; and o) "licensed facility" means the facility that an AGLC licensed Class E Manufacturer or Small Manufacturer operates and has legal control of, for the purpose of manufacturing liquor; р) "manufacturer" means an AGLC licensed Class E liquor Manufacturer; q) "NQAC" means the National Quality Assurance Committee.
+(Added Mar 2020) r) (Moved to Subsection 4.1.13 Oct 2023) s) "sampling" refers to liquor products being provided to licensees free of charge for the purpose of sampling an existing or new brand of product; and t) "staff" means any person employed by the licensee or contracted by the licensee or third party to perform assigned or delegated duties.